Schmavery/facebook-chat-api/DOCS.md

 <a name="listenMqtt"></a>
 ### api.listenMqtt(callback) (Experimental)
 Same as [`api.listen`](#listen) but uses MQTT to recieve data.

 Will call `callback` when a new message is received on this account.
 By default this won't receive events (joining/leaving a chat, title change etc...) but it can be activated with `api.setOptions({listenEvents: true})`.
 This will by default ignore messages sent by the current account, you can enable listening to your own messages with `api.setOptions({selfListen: true})`.
+This returns `stopListening` that will stop the `listen` loop and is guaranteed to prevent any future calls to the callback given to `listenMqtt`.
+An immediate call to `stopListening` when an error occurs will prevent the listen function to continue.

 __Arguments__